 Citizens feel good about cleaning out their closets and donating reusable items.

-Adults of all shapes and sizes can shop for needed items either by swapping unwanted items or buying items for 50 cents each.
+Adults of all shapes and sizes can shop for needed items either by swapping unwanted items or buying items for only 50 cents each.

 Volunteers feel good by sorting, folding and organizing the clothing.

-Students volunteers are eligible for Student Service Learning (SSL) hours.
+Student volunteers are eligible for Student Service Learning (SSL) hours.